TemperWorks/laravel-russian-doll-cache/README.md

 Configuration isn't necessary, but there are two options specified in the config file:

-- `partialcache.enabled`: Fully enable or disable the cache.
+- `russian-doll-cache.enabled`: Fully enable or disable the cache.
 Defaults to `true`.
-- `partialcache.directive`: The name of the blade directive to register.
+- `russian-doll-cache.directive`: The name of the blade directive to register.
 Defaults to `cache`.
-- `partialcache.key`: The base key that used for cache entries.
+- `russian-doll-cache.key`: The base key that used for cache entries.
 Defaults to `partialcache`.

-## Security

-If you discover any security related issues, please email freek@spatie.be instead of using the issue tracker.

 ## Credits